The Ancient Art of Tatting

 Tatting is made up of basic units: the ring and the chain.
 A tatter fashions knots, loops and picots to create tatted lace.
 The different sections can be arranged into any number of positions, resulting in intricate and near perfect tatted designs.

-In this article, we will take a look at how tatting evolved from another ancient method that was used to adorn clothing, and we will explore tatting as it's known today.
+In this article, we will take a look at how tatting evolved from another ancient method that was used to adorn clothing, how tatting is actually executed, using a shuttle and thread to produce lace, and we will explore tatting as it's known today and modern applications of the craft.

 Did You Know?